Ralph Lagergren’s cell phone “protection” won’t protect him when he tries to invoke a buyback clause. Is he out of luck?

 They basically said, “Sorry you are past your contract date.
 Is there anything else we can do for you?”

-I wouldn’t be upset at all if I had the facts, but their attitude — that no matter what had happened, rules are rules — got me pretty fired up.
+I wouldn’t be upset at all if I had the facts, but their attitude — that no matter what had happened, they were sticking to the rules — got me pretty fired up.

-I feel this happening on a wide-scale basis that phone companies selling the phones breeze right past the insurance parameters and people are caught without facts.
-I accept that I should have been more diligent in following up to have proper documentation.
+I feel this happening on a wide-scale basis, where phone companies selling the phones breeze right past the insurance parameters, and people catch them without facts.
+Maybe I should have been more diligent in following up to have proper documentation.

 I thought something reasonable would be offering me $100 instead of the $175 instead of lecturing me on the fact that I was stupid because I didn’t go find their email and read it in spam. — Ralph Lagergren, Wichita, Kan.